-Residential Wind Power
+1. Residential Wind Power

-Small wind energy is powerful, renewable, clean, and can save you money.
-Depending on your location and the type of home wind system installed, you’ll typically see a return on investment in anywhere from 6 to 30 years.
+We’ve seen those massive wind turbines, but it's also possible to use wind energy on a smaller scale to power your home.
+Small wind energy is renewable, clean, and cost-effective.
+Depending on your location and the type of home wind system installed, you’ll typically see a return on investment anywhere from six to 30 years.
 After that, the electricity the turbine produces will be virtually free.

 Watch Now: Live Off The Grid In Luxury with This Eco House

 If off-grid living is your ideal scenario, many renewable energy experts recommend a hybrid system of wind and solar energy.
 Hybrid systems feature both wind turbines and solar panels to double up on the generative power.
 These systems are the most efficient and reliable, as wind and solar energy tend to be most available at different times.

 Depending on the location, wind speeds tend to be lower in the summer when the sun shines brightest and longest, and they're higher in the winter when less sunlight is available.
 Because peak generation for wind and solar systems often occurs at different times, a hybrid system is more likely to consistently produce the energy your home needs.

 Geothermal energy is derived from the heat below the earth’s surface.
 This clean energy source supplies renewable power around the clock and emits little to no greenhouse gases—all while requiring a small environmental footprint to develop.

 Geothermal heat pumps use 25 percent to 50 percent less electricity than conventional HVAC systems, and they can be retrofitted onto existing systems.
 Plus, because the hardware requires less space than a typical HVAC system, equipment rooms can be smaller.
 And the components often come with warranties lasting 20 years or longer.